hm-lang/core/proposals/README.md

 using files with an `.hms` extension.
 After you are satisfied with the script, you can promote it to compiled code by converting the `.hms` file to a `.hm` file.

-Note that one downside of scripting is that what used to be compile-time errors become runtime errors.
+Note that one downside of scripting is that what could be compile-time errors become runtime errors.

 TODO: figure out how we import hm scripts (`.hms` files).
 Maybe something like `Script := import("../my_scripts/doom.hms"), Script doom()`.